multiversx/multiversx-improvement-documents/economicsV2.md

 This paper outlines the evolution of the MultiversX economic model, transitioning from a capped-supply model to a tail-inflation model with a burn mechanism.
 This new design is engineered to ensure the network's long-term security, and stimulate vigorous network growth.
 The proposed changes target a set of concrete and instrumental outcomes: (a) attract new liquidity, (b) increase network usage, (c) generate material revenue at the protocol level, (d) create an economic model to drive reflexive value accrual and (e) forge a direct, unbreakable link between network utility and a perpetual demand for EGLD.

-MultiversX is lean, possesses runway for several years of operations, and is among the most technologically advanced Layer 1 blockchains.
-Yet, every network must evolve to reach its full potential and there are moments when bold, coordinated action can spark significant growth.
-MultiversX stands at such a moment.
+MultiversX is financially resilient, operating with a lean structure and a multi-year runway.
+Its technology ranks among the most advanced Layer-1 architectures in the industry.
+Yet even the strongest networks must evolve.
+This is such a moment, one that calls for collective focus and decisive coordination to unlock the next phase of growth.

 What single, decisive action could set the entire economic engine in motion?